-Eating well all week doesn’t have to be complicated.
-Here are some tips to make your vegetable meal prep easy and successful.
+Here are some tips to make your weekly meal prep roasted vegetables a breeze.
+They’re easy to make nutritious and delicious!

 When people ask how I’ve changed my diet and am able to consistently stick to eating fresh, whole food, the answer is always the same: “by meal prepping”.
 It’s the deciding factor between making it long term and giving up after one or two weeks.
 I’ve made the decision to change my lifestyle and diet well over 6 months ago and never looked back.